What is Fastpacking?

 - Gear hire in winter conditions ie ice axe, crampons, helmet.
 Also stove if required.

-Over 4 persons - Group discounts apply.
+Larger groups - discounts apply.
 Enquire via email or contact form

 You may also be interested in?

 Sierra Nevada trekking holidays and tours inc Mulhacen, Veleta, ridge traverse, Siete Lagunas and high peaks.
 Day or multi day treks from Lanjaron, Capileira or Granada

 A stunning high altitude guided trek, wild camping, traversing the main 3000m peaks of the Sierra Nevada in quiet and remote mountains.
 This is Los Tres Miles!

 Guided day or multi day ascents year round of Mulhacen in Spains Sierra Nevada.
 Climb it, trek it, scramble it, ski it or even sleep on it!